ksyautumn/Project/README.md

 This is a solver for financial stocks information.
 Particularly, we consider three RL methods: DQN, Double DQN and Duel Double DQN.

 Notice that the main difference between theses three methods is how we update the Q value.

+Here we give an illustration of the main file result.ipynb.

+1.